SaadMukhtar/Birdie/README.md

 This is a game I created in Grade 11 with a friend using Java Applet for my Computer Science class.

 ## Instructions
-Unfortunately, Applet is not supported in most popular IDE's now.
+Unfortunately, Applet is not supported in most of the popular IDE's anymore.
 My recommendation would be to run the java file on an IDE called DrJava.

 ## Gameplay